Comfort During Extended Delays

 We Will Ensure Your Comfort During an Extended Tarmac Delay

-We are committed to providing the best possible customer service during mechanical, weather or air traffic control delays.
+We are committed to providing the best possible customer service during mechanical, weather or Air Traffic Control (ATC) delays.
 Delays on the ground with passengers onboard are possible, although rare.

 We are committed to the following contingency measures to minimize your inconvenience:

-In the event of an extended delay, we will make every effort to keep you updated about the estimated arrival or departure of your flight.
-We will give updates at least every 30 minutes or as your flight status changes, whichever comes first.
+- We will keep you updated about the estimated arrival or departure of your flight.
+We will give updates beginning 30 minutes after your scheduled departure time (including any revised departure time about which you were notified prior to boarding) and at least every 30 minutes or as your flight status changes, whichever comes first.

 - On Domestic flights, we will not permit our aircraft to remain on the tarmac for more than 3 hours without providing our customers an opportunity to deplane (if an opportunity exists), subject to safety, security, or ATC-related reasons why deplaning cannot be offered.

 - On International flights (that depart or arrive at a U.S. airport), we will not permit our aircraft to remain on the tarmac for more than 4 hours without providing our customers an opportunity to deplane (if an opportunity exists), subject to safety, security, or ATC-related reasons why deplaning cannot be offered.